microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 The Mixed Reality Project provides a rebuilt Spatial Awareness system for working with spatial scanning systems in the project which is selected by default.
 You can view the architecture behind the [MRTK Spatial Awareness system here](/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md).

 > The MRTK also allows you to write your own Spatial Awareness System and you can use the selection below to switch the system used without rewriting the toolkit.
-For more information on writing your own systems, [please see this guide]() (Coming soon)
+For more information on writing your own systems, [please see this guide to building Registered Services]() (Coming soon)

 ![](/External/HowTo/MixedRealityToolkitConfigurationProfileScreens/MRTK_SpatialAwarenessSystemSelection.png)